By MIKE NICHOLS | July 19, 2017

 By the way, revenue from that 31-cent-per-gallon gas tax has been stagnant for a decade and not just because we stopped indexing.
 Fuel-efficent cars already burn less gas.
 In another decade or two, as the price of electric vehicles plummet, many Wisconsinites won’t be buying gas at all.
 Wisconsin needs to find a way to wean itself off of gas taxes — not increase the addiction.

-“We need to start thinking about replacing fuel taxes,” said Bob Poole, director of transportation policy at the Reason Foundation.
+“We need to start thinking about replacing fuel taxes,” said Robert W. Poole Jr., director of transportation policy at Reason Foundation.
 “There’s a national conversation going on that (Wisconsin) needs to enter because of electric cars and other hybrid cars and so forth.
 Over the next 25 years or so, there are going to be a lot fewer cars and trucks fueled by petroleum products, and this is very likely going to devastate our current highway funding system, which is based on per-gallon fuel taxes.”

 So, whatever happens with the current budget in Madison in the coming days — cutting back on investment in our roads or relying on problematic funding sources — you have to hope that legislators and the governor try to avoid all the hand-wringing and wincing in the future.
 They need to give themselves another option and seek permission from the federal government to toll in future years.